andfurtherance/andfurtherance.github.io/_posts/2024-09-21-the-pecking-order.md

 ---
 layout: post
 title: "The Pecking Order"
-blog-title: "The Pecking Order"
+blog_title: "The Pecking Order"
 date: 2024-09-21
-categories: poetry
+categories: exploration
 ---

 *Money follows furtherance, not the other way around.*